Establish liaison between laboratory managers throughout the utility industry to examine areas of mutual concern.

 Through these groups the measurement standards and services generated in the technical laboratories of NIST are provided to meet the needs of state and local governments, federal agencies, industry, and the scientific community for traceability, at necessary levels of accuracy, to national standards.
 Measurement services provides expert guidance and services regarding legal metrology to state and local governments, business, and industry to ensure measurement uniformity, traceability, and equity in domestic and international commerce.

-Provides the viewer with quick access to National and International Metrology Laboratories Worldwide
+Provides the viewer with quick access to National Metrology Laboratories.

-The Institute for National Measurement Standards (INMS) is Canada’s national metrology institute (NMI).
+The Institute for National Measurement Standards (INMS) is Canada’s National Metrology Institute (NMI).
 In accordance with the National Research Council Act, it is charged with the responsibility to investigate and determine standards and methods of measurement.
 The Institute carries out a wide range of research and service activities to fulfill this responsibility and support the Canadian innovation system.
-INMS has a long history of research excellence and value for Canada.
+INMS has a long history of research excellence and value

 CAL LAB is a publication that seeks to further the science of metrology (measurement) and the industry of calibration through the sharing of information about developments in the field.
 We are not a magazine empire.
 We are a handful of dedicated metrology enthusiasts that belong to and/or support the National Conference of Standards Laboratories (NCSL) and the Measurement Science Conference, the National Council of Weights and Measures, ISA, IEEE, International Society of Weighing and Measurement, and American Society of Quality (ASQ).